 Crime in Bryant Park

 Gambling was also a big problem in the park.
 Accusations of cheating, gloating and gambling while drunk has sparked many fights in the park leading to injuries.
-For Than, a 34-year old from the Bronx, the game proved fatal as aggression turned into a deadly stabbing.
+For one 34-year old from the Bronx, the game proved fatal as aggression turned into a deadly stabbing.

 The subsequent renovations made by the Bryant Park Renovation Corporation heightened security measures around the park and increased visibility by taking down tall shrubs and trees.
 Since then, crime rates have gone down in Bryant Park and to this day, park commissioners still use the lessons learned in the past to ensure that it never happens again.